mdapena/pyventus/docs/tutorials/emitters/fastapi/index.md

    	   	from fastapi import FastAPI, Depends

-   	   	from pyventus import EventLinker from pyventus.emitters.fastapi import FastAPIEventEmitter
+   	   	from pyventus.events import EventLinker from pyventus.events.emitters.fastapi import FastAPIEventEmitter

    	   	@EventLinker.on("SendEmail")